See our summery house tour here.

 - If your Frame TV is over a media cabinet or fireplace, use the two-thirds rule and choose a Fame TV that is two-thirds the size of the mantel or cabinet below it – and never bigger.
 For instance if your console is 75″ wide, a 55″ of 65″ would look best.

-- Leave approximately 6″ space or more at the sides.
+- Using the same size TV as the furniture beneath it doesn’t look best design wise.
+Leave approximately 6″ space or more at the sides.
 We added sconces so we have 15″ on each side.

 2022 Frame TV Sizes